 My colleagues and I have proposed a taxonomy of biases in causal inference research.
 We described the structure of the biases by using causal diagrams known as directed acyclic graphs or DAGs, which we cover in our book and edX course.
 (It is no secret that we love big DAGs.)
 We distinguish three types of systematic bias: confounding, selection bias, and measurement bias.

 Confounding is the bias that arises when treatment and outcome share causes because treatment was not randomly assigned.
 Economists refer to confounding as “selection bias” or “selection on treatment”, but that terminology is a bit confusing because there is a different type of bias that is due to selection of individuals into the analysis.
+Economists also refer to confounding as “omitted variable bias”, which I find long and not specific enough.
 Regardless of your preferred terminology, confounding adjustment requires subject-matter knowledge, as we explain here:

 - Hernán MA, Hernández-Díaz S, Werler MM, Mitchell AA.
 Causal knowledge as a prerequisite for confounding evaluation: an application to birth defects epidemiology.
 American Journal of Epidemiology 2002; 155(2):176–184.